2023 Best Allied Health Services Associate Degree Schools in Wisconsin

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our 2023 rankings named Herzing University - Brookfield the best school in Wisconsin for allied health and medical assisting services students working on their associate degree.
-Located in the large suburb of Brookfield, Herzing University - Brookfield is a private not-for-profit college with a small student population.
+Our analysis found Herzing University - Brookfield to be the best school for allied health and medical assisting services students who want to pursue a associate degree in Wisconsin.
+Located in the suburb of Brookfield, Herzing University - Brookfield is a private not-for-profit school with a fairly small student population.

 After completing their Associate Degree, medical assisting graduates from Herzing University - Brookfield carry an average student debtload of $30,954.